 This time we stayed in Brigman, MI along the Warren Dunes State Park.
 We got a little more adventurous with our Bernedoodle in tow we hiked into the park.
 None of us wore a tracker but we covered a good number of miles over and through sandy banks to get to the beach.
 I recommend wearing water shoes or breathable sports sandals with rubber soles.
 Although the temperature was only forecast to be in the upper seventies the sun beat down on us in the open hills of sand.
 Some areas were burning hot on the soles of our feet as the sand slide between our flip flops.
 There were tears, sweat and panting along the way.

 Warren Dunes State Park

 Our kids don’t share our enthusiasm for the outdoors.
 They made it clear they weren’t entertaining hike in again after our first day’s exploration.
 Our rental was on the edge of the trail.
 The path started right down the street from our temporary home, it was pet-friendly and there was no entrance fee if you access the park through this gate.
 Battling the sweat, hot sand and whining threats of giving up, we made it to the smashing waves.
 The beach was serene, remote and we shared miles of sandy coast with only two other families.
 If you prefer to go straight to the beach you can bypass the hike and pay $9 for parking.
 No pets are allowed in the swimming area.
-The public beach offered restrooms, concession, chair rentals, and food carts.
+The public beach offered restrooms, concessions, chair rentals, and food carts.